AccelByte/mmtool-cli/README.md

 #### _Create Users And Write to a File_
+If you do not have pre-made users, you can use this command to create users and write them to a file to be read from.
 ```
   -f, --filename string    The name of the file that will be created, or overriden: REQUIRED
   -n, --namespace string   The Namespace where your MatchPool is located: REQUIRED